 Mark Little, Red Hat’s VP of Engineering, dives into xPaaS, a lightweight, minimal, dynamic platform built with cloud, mobile, big data, and the Internet of Things in mind.

 xPaaS is integration of many products, many teams, into the same platform.
-From Red Hat JBoss Fuse and Red Hat JBoss Fuse Service Works to Red Hat Storage, the whole stack works well together, under the same xPaaS effort.
+From Red Hat Fuse and Red Hat Fuse Service Works to Red Hat Storage, the whole stack works well together, under the same xPaaS effort.

 In a live–and by some accounts risky–demo, Burr Sutter, product management director of Developer Products, set out to: